-Figure 3-4.
+Figure 7-4.
 Video Mode Panel - Source Settings Tab

-- 1. Input Configuration. - Source Select Allows the user to select: - a.
-Parallel RGB interface - b.
-Internal test pattern generator - c.
-Pattern images from flash memory - d.
-Solid Curtain- which displays a constant, solid color image (including black or white) - Input Port Data Swap Depending on the routing of the parallel RGB data lines, it may be necessary to swap the order of the color channels.
-The DLP LightCrafter Single DLPC900 EVM require ABC->BAC setting.
-ABC corresponded to RGB; therefore, the settings mentioned previously means that channels RG are swapped.
-The user can also select which port to apply the settings to. - Pixel Data Format Allows the user to select the video format of the input source. - 2.
-Port Config Controls Depending on which input signals were chosen during board design, it may be necessary to select the appropriate signals so that the DLPC900 can properly detect the incoming video source.
+- 1. Input Configuration.

+- Source Select Allows the user to select :

+- a.
+Parallel RGB interface

+- b.
+Internal test pattern generator

+- c.
+Pattern images from flash memory

+- d.
+Solid Curtain- which displays a constant, solid color image (including black or white)

+- Input Port Data Swap Depending on the routing of the parallel RGB data lines, it may be necessary to swap the order of the color channels.
+The DLP LightCrafter Single DLPC900 EVM requires an RGB → GRB setting.
+The user selects which port to apply the settings.

+- Pixel Data Format Allows the user to select the video format of the input source.

+2. Port Config Controls - Depending on which input signals were chosen during board design, it may be necessary to select the appropriate signals so that the DLPC900 can properly detect the incoming video source.
 If incorrect settings are chosen, the curtain may be displayed or the image may be incorrect.
-Pixel

-Mode can also be set to Single Pixel or Dual Pixel.
+Pixel Mode can also be set to Single Pixel or Dual Pixel.
 Dual Pixel allows for higher data rates by loading two pixels per clock instead of one pixel per clock.